Kyber Digital Team

-Compared to Asana however, it's free version is lacking for team collaborations, particularly with integrations, and its functionality isn't as flexible.
+Compared to Asana, however, its free version is lacking for team collaborations, particularly with integrations, and its functionality isn't as flexible.
 But unlike Monday.com, at least it offers a free plan.
 It's business and enterprise classes however are more reasonably priced, compared to both Asana and Monday.com

 Last but not least we have ClickUp.
-Clickup's main "mission" is to make the world more productive - or "one app to replace them all" which HAS to be a Lord of the Ring reference.
+Clickup's main "mission" is to make the world more productive - or "one app to replace them all." (which HAS to be a Lord of the Rings reference, right?)

-They believe productivity software as a whole is broken, and they want to be the software to fix it.
-Bit of a stretch and a hard pitch in our opinion considering the list above, but hey, they're bold, and we love that about them.
+They believe productivity software as a whole is broken, and they want to be the software to fix it...
+Bit of a stretch in our opinion considering the list above, but hey, they're bold - and we love that about them.

 Where ClickUp shines is that they claim to be an all-in-one platform.